wheresmyhair/Shell-Queue-Manager/README.md

 - Priority queue support for urgent scripts
 - Comprehensive status tracking and querying
 - Real-time output monitoring of running scripts
+- Task abortion for running or queued scripts
 - Modular design for easy maintenance and extension

 ## Installation